kjell/mcn-2020-git-haiku/index.md

-In the cicada's cry
+Old dark sleepy pool
-How swift it is
+from cold streamlets for the sea
-from looking at the moon.
+Over the orchid